elugens/hello-javascript/docs/the-javascript-language/data-types/dates-and-time.md

 Source: <https://javascript.info/date#creation>

-**Question:** **What is an integer number representing the number of milliseconds that has passed since the beginning of 1970 called?**
+### What is an integer number representing the number of milliseconds that has passed since the beginning of 1970 called?

 **Interview Answer:** In JavaScript, a “timestamp” represents of the number of milliseconds that have passed since January 1, 1970.
 We get that number using